Marcel Moyse: Career

-The End of an Era
+Death and legacy

 In his later years when he was barely able to play the flute himself he travelled each year to his birthplace St. Amour together with a handful of his students.
 They stayed at the Hotel du Commerce where Moyse gave them flute lessons.
 Today the square in front of the hotel is called Place Marcel Moyse.

 In Moyse's last years, he was troubled by various medical problems which necessitated many operations and hospitalizations.
 Marcel Moyse died on November 1, 1984, at the age of 95, and was cremated in Brattleboro, Vermont.
 His ashes were buried in the cemetery of St. Amour Church in Jura, France, in August 1985.

 The end of his life marked the close of an era.
 Generations of both distinguished and less distinguished flute players have been profoundly influenced by his playing and his teaching.
 There were several tributes to Moyse in remembrance, notably the memorial concert held at the Queen Elizabeth Hall in London on January 6, 1985, and shortly after a concert "In Memory of Marcel Moyse" held in Brattleboro, Vermont on February 3, 1985.
 On Moyse's centenary in 1989, there was the "Marcel Moyse Centennial Celebration" which took place from the 17th-20th of the May in Marlboro and Brattleboro, Vermont.
 At the same time, a "Flute Celebration" was presented in London which paid tribute to the great flutist and teacher on his birth date, May 17.
 There were many memorials and remembrances to Moyse in the world's flute press, and a flourishing Marcel Moyse Society was formed in the U.S.A.